Platopedia/platopedia.github.io/groups/arcade.md

 <div class="linebreak"></div>

 ## Sponsors
 We're now keeping a record of sponsors, but the list below may not include those from past events.
 To be added to the list, you need to have sponsored a minimum of 50k coins in total.
-If you're interested in sponsoring, add @Win on Plato and let them know.
+If you’re interested in sponsoring, click the link below to add @Win on Plato and let them know.
 We note down every amount you contribute; Arcade deeply appreciates your support!

 <span class="content-link" data-url="https://plato.app/1x346e1xj7nnf" data-text="https://plato.app/1x346e1xj7nnf" data-copy="true"></span>